Soldiers in tactical gear and helmets stand in formation holding shields, illustrating the operational readiness that shift-work training protects.

 Performance capacity is not constant across shift cycles.
 Intensity management that accounts for where you are in a shift cycle produces better outcomes than ignoring the cycle and training at constant intensity.

-On nights or during shift transition periods: reduce training intensity by fifteen to twenty percent.
+On nights or during shift transition periods, reduce training intensity by fifteen to twenty percent.
 Maintain frequency.
 Move well.
 Keep the stimulus present.
-The adaptation will be blunted by the hormonal environment, but the training habit and movement quality are preserved.
+That fifteen-to-twenty-percent figure is not arbitrary: it roughly tracks the margin by which strength output, reaction time, and aerobic capacity decline under acute circadian disruption, so cutting load by that amount keeps relative effort honest rather than turning every night-shift session into a grind against a degraded system.
+The adaptation will be blunted by the hormonal environment, but the training habit and movement quality are preserved, which is what protects you from detraining across a long rotation.

 Nutrition Strategy for Shift Workers